Posted by Roberta Grimes • May 17, 2025 • 8 Comments

 20 And He closed the scroll, gave it back to the attendant and sat down; and the eyes of all in the synagogue were fixed on Him.
 21 And He began to say to them, ‘Today this Scripture has been fulfilled in your hearing’” (LK 4:16-21).

-Reading weekly messages from a young Orthodox Rabbi and watching his videos, just putting myself into his congregation while I also read and commune with the Jewish Teacher Jesus of the Gospels makes me actually feel able now to relate to my eternal God in a deeper and richer way.
-These Jews are much more closely tied to their Scriptures and to their own spiritual journey than are most of the Christians that I ever have known, for whom spirituality seems to feel more formal and less joyous; just fundamentally, the Jews in my Chabad seem to be more on a first-name, on a less formal and almost a playful basis in their relationship with God.
+Reading these weekly messages from a young Orthodox Rabbi and watching his videos, putting myself fully into his Jewish congregation while I also read and commune with the Orthodox Jewish Teacher known as Jesus of the Gospels makes me feel empowered now to relate to my eternal God in a deeper and richer way.
+These Jews are more closely tied to their Scriptures and to their own spiritual journeys than are most of the Christians that I ever have known, for whom spirituality seems to feel more distant and less joyous; just fundamentally, the Jews in my Chabad seem to be more on a first-name, on a less formal and almost a playful basis in their relationship with God.
 Oh, pardon me: in their relationship with G-d.
-There is a deference and respect about saying the name of G-d which Orthodox Jews observe.
-I think it might be just that these Jews are fundamentally not afraid to be close to God and familiar with God as Christians are afraid of God.
+There is a deference and respect about saying the name of G-d which Orthodox Jews still observe.
+I think it might be just that these Jews are fundamentally not afraid to be close to God, as Christians are afraid to be close to God.
 In fact, I don’t think I had realized until I unofficially joined my Chabad last fall and became a sort-of Jew just how much both Protestantism and Catholicism, and indeed all versions of Christianity are built on a base of fear of an all-powerful God of ultimate judgment, and a sense of permanent abject shame about our being so sinful that poor Jesus had to die on that cross for our sins.
 Fear and shame lying at the core of what it means for us to be human beings are the very base of Christianity!
 That is what the crucifix as the symbol of the Christian religion truly means.
 I don’t think I ever fully realized any of this until now.

-But as we sadly know, Constantine unfortunately hijacked The Way with his false Roman teachings.
+But as we sadly know, Constantine unfortunately hijacked The Way with his false Roman dogmas that replaced the teachings of Jesus at the heart of Christianity.
 And thus are the vicissitudes of history.
-Thomas tells me now, however, that development was of little matter.
-It was a setback in terms of time, but since there is no objective time, that has not bothered Jesus, especially since now the passage of those added two thousand years has allowed for Jesus’s name to become known and loved worldwide!
+Thomas tells me now, however, that this development was of little matter.
+It was a setback in terms of time, but since there is no objective time, that has not bothered Jesus, especially since now the passage of those two thousand years has allowed for Jesus’s name to become known and loved worldwide!
 Jesus’s name is at this point first or second on every list of famous names, even as the religion that Constantine began seems to be in general decline on earth; at the same time as, surprisingly, young people seem to be giving Catholicism another look.
-We don’t really know what is going on.
+We don’t really know what is going on, since our perspective is far too close.
 As my beautiful friend Thomas tells us, though, whatever it is, we know that Jesus is behind it!

 I’d stay in the garden with Him,